South River High School (Maryland)

 South River High School is a public high school located in Edgewater, Maryland, United States, a suburb of the state capital, Annapolis.
 It lies directly next to Central Middle School.
 It was built in 1978 due to overcrowding at Arundel High School and Southern High School.
 It is the primary school for high school students from Edgewater, Mayo, Davidsonville, Riva, and a small portion of Harwood.

 South River High School only has one feeder middle school, which is Central Middle School.
 Central Middle School has 4 feeder elementary schools: Central, Davidsonville, Edgewater, and Mayo.

 The school received a Blue Ribbon in education for the 1997-1998 school year.
 In 2013, Newsweek ranked South River as one of the top 30 high schools in Maryland, and one of the top 1,000 in the country.

 Academics

 STEM magnet program

 South River features the STEM magnet program (Science, Technology, Engineering, and Mathematics).
 It was introduced in the fall of 2009, and students from other Anne Arundel County public high school districts can apply to the magnet program and attend South River if they get accepted by means of a lottery system and are assigned to a middle school that is included in South River’s STEM feeder system.
-South River is one of two high schools in Anne Arundel County featuring the STEM program, the other being North County High School in Glen Burnie.
+South River is one of three high schools in Anne Arundel County featuring the STEM program, the others being North County High School in Glen Burnie and Glen Burnie High School (different schools) featuring the STEM/BMAH program.